ngoudeau2012/project-nava/README.md

 Each card has a "view profile" button, and "edit" button, and a "delete" button.
 All CRUD operations save to the virtual store and the data will be reset once the page is refreshed.

+Fun fact!
+The project name is a combination of my two dogs, Nala and Ava <3

 ![screenshot](./public/images/ProjectNava.gif)

 ## Prerequisites